livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 a stream of symbolic data, for which we will be able to impose various constraints and solve problems based on it.
 All this is controlled through the [_SimulationManager_](https://docs.angr.io/docs/pathgroups.html).

-The solver takes about 10 minutes for this 6-characters password.
+The solver takes about 10 minutes for a 6-characters password.
-It could probably be improved by adding more cpnstraints.
+It could probably be improved by adding more constraints, but it's out of scope for now.

 ```python
 import angr